faisalmemon/ios-crash-dump-analysis-book/topics/forceDebugBuildDsyms/forcingDebugBuildsDsyms.md

 In the default setup, if you run your debug binary on your device, launching it from the app icon itself then if it were to crash you would not have any symbols in the crash report.
 This confuses many people.

-Whilst you may have all the source code for your program, it's the symbols generated at the time of the original build which are needed for symbolification.
+Whilst you may have all the source code for your program, and DWARF data in the crashed binary, ReportCrash crash reporter only looks for DSYM files on your Mac in order to perform symbolification.

 To avoid this problem, the sample app `icdab_planets` has been configured to have `DWARF  with dSYM File` set for both debug and release targets.

+The program is designed to crash upon launch due to an assertion.

+If the setting had not been made, we would get a partially symbolicated crash.

-The crash report, seen from Windows->Devices and Simulators->View Device Logs, will then be transformed from something that looks like
+The crash report, seen from Windows->Devices and Simulators->View Device Logs, would look like this (truncated for ease of demonstration)

 ```
 Thread 0 Crashed: